lzwjava/blog-source/original/2025-01-28-zsh-profile-en.md

 title: Zsh Profile
 ---

-This zsh profile is designed to enhance the user's command-line experience, particularly focusing on proxy management, git integration, and convenience aliases.
-Here's a breakdown:
+This zsh profile aims to improve the command-line experience, with a focus on proxy configurations, Git integration, and handy aliases.
+The following sections detail its features:

 **1. PATH Configuration:**